mg-felix/sitl-simulations/README.md

 For every topic presented, several examples are already implemented and predefined.
 Check the mentioned folders for working examples.

-## Scripts
+## Packages

-The scripts go inside the catkin_ws/src/offboard_py/scripts folder.
+It is possible to create your own packages, to introduce a new feature to the flight simulation.

+To create your first test package, follow this tutorial in https://docs.px4.io/main/en/ros/mavros_offboard_python.html.

+Following similar steps, you can now create your own packages that add your own specific features such as aircraft control or computer vision for target detection algorithms.
+The scripts that implement those features go inside the /scripts folder inside your package.
 You can add whatever scripts you wish here.

 ## Launch files